orkes-io/docs/docs/getting-started/running-an-inline-function.md

 </Tabs>

 :::tip
 INLINE task is a great tool for writing basic logic, such as a predicate condition or object data transforms.
-With Javascript, you can write complex actions that will be executed by Conductor without having to find a place to host and run this worker.
+With JavaScript, you can write complex actions that will be executed by Conductor without having to find a place to host and run this worker.
 :::